 In the development of new therapeutics for stress-related disorders, the rough-and-tumble play has been shown to have great potential as suggested by the investigation conducted by Burgdorf et al. Their experiment’s data demonstrated a positive effect of rough-and-tumble in inducing resilience to stress in the subjects.
 In the Forced Swim Test, the subjects that were allowed 3 minutes of rough-and-tumble play for 3 days showed reversed stress-induced effects of chronic unpredictable stress.

 Yuen et al. analyzed the quantitative translation of Forced Swim Test data to human efficacious does by using dose-response and time-course FST experiments.
-They used four marketed antidepressants; citalopram, desipramine, bupropion, desvenlafaxine, in addition to ketamine, and compared the data to human doses.
+They used four common marketed antidepressants and compared the data to human doses.
 Based on their assessment they recommended that a concentration approach should be used in the prediction of clinically efficacious doses of new potential antidepressant agents.

 Strengths and Limitations

-The Forced Swim Test has shown significant effectiveness in validating the efficiency of antidepressant drugs and compounds as evident from the numerous published studies.
-The large collection of data compounded with the ease, reliability, and speed with which the test can be performed make it a suitable tool for drug discovery and research comparisons over a range of subjects and drug/compounds used.
+The Forced Swim Test has shown significant effectiveness in validating the efficiency of antidepressant drugs and compounds as evidenced by the numerous published studies.
+The large collection of data compounded with the ease, reliability, and speed with which the test can be performed make it a suitable tool for drug discovery and research comparisons over a range of subjects and drugs/compounds used.
 The task does not require any pre-training and can be done for multiple subjects at one time by using dividers.

 However, even a singular test places significant stress on the subject, which, over repeated trials may influence the resulting behaviors.
 The test models and observes a particular type of stress-induced behavior, which is believed to be related to depressive human feelings, but it is important to remember that these behaviors are caused by extreme stress (Petit-Demouliere et al., 2005).

-- The task is also known as Behavior Despair or Learned Helplessness task as the subjects become an immobilpositione denoting hopelessness.
+- The task is also known as Behavior Despair or Learned Helplessness task as the subjects become immobilised denoting hopelessness.

 - The task uses a cylindrical tank filled with water such that when the subject is placed in it, it is unable to reach the floor or escape the tank.